Peyman7/GAIA_agent/README.md

 # GAIA Agent

-GAIA is a general **AI agent** framework designed to answer **GAIA benchmark dataset** questions (Level 1).
+GAIA is a general AI agent framework designed to answer GAIA benchmark dataset questions (Level 1).
 It’s built to support flexible and interactive multi-step workflows using LLMs, with environment-configurable access to APIs and tools.
-This is the final project for Huggingface Agent Course.
+This is the final project for the Huggingface Agent Course.

 ---